-- D1.
+- •D1.
 Effective November 1, 2012, we entered into a satellite capacity agreement pursuant to which HNS leased certain satellite capacity from us on D1 for research and development.
-This lease terminated on June 30, 2014. - EchoStar XV.
+This lease terminated on June 30, 2014. - •EchoStar XV.
 During May 2013, we began leasing satellite capacity to EchoStar on EchoStar XV and relocated the satellite for testing at EchoStar's Brazilian authorization at the 45 degree orbital location.
 Effective March 1, 2014, this lease converted to a month-to-month lease.
 Both parties have the right to terminate this lease with 30 days notice.
-Upon termination, EchoStar is responsible, among other things, for relocating this satellite from the 45 degree orbital location back to the 61.5 degree orbital location.
+This lease will terminate in November 2015 and EchoStar is responsible, among other things, for relocating this satellite from the 45 degree orbital location back to the 61.5 degree orbital location.